-Nebraska Extension will be offering training throughout western Nebraska in early 2017, from late January through April, for licensed pesticide applicators seeking first-time certification or recertification of their license for 2017.
+Nebraska Extension will be offering training throughout western Nebraska through April, for licensed pesticide applicators seeking first-time certification or recertification of their license for 2018.

-Private pesticide applicators with licenses expiring in 2017, and anyone seeking first-time private applicator certification, can attend these upcoming training sessions:
+Private pesticide applicators with licenses expiring in 2018, and anyone seeking first-time private applicator certification, can attend these upcoming training sessions.

 Recertification in several applicator categories is offered at the following locations and dates.
 Check with the Pesticide Safety Education Program for details, such as which categories are available at each site.
 Preregistration is required at pested.unl.edu.

-April 13, Scottsbluff: Panhandle Research and Extension Center
+April 12, Scottsbluff: Panhandle Research and Extension Center (initial)